austinw1995/magnific-llm-evals/README.md

             "temperature": 0.9,
             "max_tokens": 50,
         },
-        system_prompt="""You are a cheerful customer who wants to order food.
-Your tone is cheerful and excited.
-IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.
+        system_prompt="""You are a cheerful customer who wants to order food...IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.
 """,
         end_call_enabled=True
     )
 ```

-To initialize the providers, use the LLMProvider class.
+To initialize the providers, use the LLM Provider classes.
 ```
 service_provider_1 = OpenAIProvider(config=service_config_1)
 service_provider_2 = AnthropicProvider(config=service_config_2)